-Most decision makers have people around them to help.
+Most decision-makers have people around them to help.
 These people:

-- curate information.
+- Curate information.

-- condense large numbers of options into the three or four most likely candidates.
+- Condense large numbers of options into the three or four most likely candidates.

-It includes five key roles:
+The RAPID model includes five key roles:

 The Recommend role

-The Recommender is someone who has a good overall knowledge.
+The Recommender is someone who has good overall knowledge.
 They understand the subject of the decision.
 They:

 - Gather information.